nanocloudio/quantum/docs/specification.md

 # 9  Security Model

 ## 9.1  Design Principles
-Security is woven into every layer of QuantuMQTT.
+Security is woven into every layer of Quantum.
 The platform assumes hostile multitenancy and untrusted networks.
 Core invariants: